bertrandmc/til/aws/developer-associate-notes.md

 At rest: use x-amz-server-side-encryption: AES256 Ideally, to enforce the use of encryption for a bucket, because encryption only happen if PUT request includes the x-amz-server-side-encryption, it is safer to create a Policy to deny all PUT requests that dont' include x-amz-server-side-encryption.

 1. SS3-S3: S3 Managed Keys. (the encryption key is also encrypted with another key that AWS rotates periodically).
+(Supports HTTP and HTTPS)
 2. SSE-KMS: AWS Key Management Service, Managed Keys.
+(Supports HTTP and HTTPS)
 3. SSE-C: Server side encryptions with customer provided keys.
+(Supports HTTPS only)

 **transfer acceleration**
 Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
 Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
 As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.